laurajjiang/capstone_ai_education/README.md

 ### Running the Site

-## Available Scripts
+### Available Scripts

-### `npm install -g yarn`
-If you don't have yarn, please install yarn with this npm command.
+If you don't have yarn, please install yarn with this npm command: `npm install -g yarn`

-`yarn install`
-Before run the yarn script, please install packages with this command.
+Before run the yarn script, please install packages with this command: `yarn install`

-In the project directory, you can run:
+In the project directory, you can run: `yarn start`

-`yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.